dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 ### Make a draft

-Please [convert the pull request to draft](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request#converting-a-pull-request-to-a-draft) as long it is not ready for reviewing.
+Please [convert the pull request to draft](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request#converting-a-pull-request-to-a-draft) as long it isn't ready for reviewing.
 As soon as the PR is [ready for review](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review), click on the corresponding button "Ready for review".

 ### Branch protection rules